Erreur32/homeassistant-dozzle-addon/dozzle/README.md

 [![Issues][issues-shield]][issue]
 [![Stargazers][stars-shield]][stars]

-Real-time Docker log monitoring interface for Home Assistant.
+## ⚠️ Current Limitations

+**Important Notice**: The Ingress feature is currently not working in this version.
+Please use direct access via port 8099 to access Dozzle.
+We are actively working on fixing this issue.

 ## About

 Dozzle is a lightweight real-time Docker log monitoring tool with a web interface.
-This version (0.1.46) is optimized to work as a Home Assistant add-on with improved ingress support.
+This version (0.1.49) is optimized to work as a Home Assistant add-on with improved ingress support.

 ## Features